Player ability refers to how good players are as footballers on and off the pitch.

 Changes to Player Traits

-A player can learn new traits and unlearn existing traits through:
+A player can learn new traits or unlearn existing traits through:

-- Player trait training – this is the most flexible method but not all traits can be learned or unlearned.
+- Player trait training – this is the most flexible method and enables traits to be both learned and unlearned but some traits cannot be learned or unlearned this way.

-- Player tutoring – this enables the tutor’s traits to be learned by the tutee (but existing traits cannot be unlearned through tutoring).
+- Player tutoring – this is the most efficient method and enables any of the tutor’s traits to be learned but traits cannot be unlearned this way.

 However, neither of these methods guarantees that a particular trait will be learned or unlearned.